 * Signs of growing U.S. protectionism alarm investors

-TOKYO, March 16 (Reuters) - Asian stocks were on the defensive on Friday as worries over the U.S. investigation into the Trump Organization tested investor nerves, already frayed by fears U.S. tariffs could hurt the global economy and trigger a trade war.
+TOKYO, March 16 (Reuters) - Asian stocks slid on Friday as reports of more chaos in the Trump administration tested investors' nerves, already frayed by fears that U.S. tariffs could hurt the global economy and trigger a trade war.

 MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.2 percent in early trade.
 Japan's Nikkei was down 0.3 percent.

 On Wall Street, the S&P 500 edged 0.08 percent lower on Thursday, marking its first four-day losing streak of 2018.